Tuberculosis: Epidemiology

 Reports of tuberculosis can be found throughout recorded history.
 In Europe, Hippocrates, writing around 400 BCE describes phthisis; in India, the Vedas (composed 1500–1200 BCE) refer to yaksma; both of these are generally equated with tuberculosis.
-Earlier evidence of tuberculosis has been found in prehistoric human remains in Europe, Africa, Asia and the Americas, with the earliest dating to the early Neolithic era (approximately 10,000-11,000 years ago).
+Earlier evidence of tuberculosis has been found in prehistoric human remains in Europe, Africa, Asia, and the Americas, with the earliest dating to the early Neolithic era (approximately 10,000–11,000 years ago).

-Phylogenetic analysis of DNA lineages indicate that the ancestors of the tuberculosis bacterium adapted to human hosts in Africa around 70,000 years ago, and spread across the globe with migrating humans.
+Phylogenetic analysis of DNA lineages indicates that the ancestors of the tuberculosis bacterium adapted to human hosts in Africa around 70,000 years ago, and spread across the globe with migrating humans.

-The World Health Organization estimates that roughly one-quarter of the world's population carry infection with M. tuberculosis (prevalence), with new infections occurring in about 11 million people each year (incidence).
+The World Health Organization estimates that roughly one-quarter of the world's population carry infection with M. tuberculosis (prevalence), with new infections occurring in about 10.7 million people each year (incidence).
 Most infections with M. tuberculosis do not cause disease, and 90–95% of infections remain asymptomatic.

 TB infection disproportionally affects low-income populations and countries.
 Factors like poverty, inadequate living conditions, and poor nutrition contribute to higher TB prevalence and incidence in these settings.
 Globally, the highest burden of TB is concentrated in low-income countries.

 People living with HIV have a significantly higher risk of developing tuberculosis (TB) compared to those without HIV.
 HIV weakens the immune system, making individuals more susceptible to TB infection and increasing the likelihood of progression from latent to active TB.
 TB is also a leading cause of death among people with HIV.

-To a certain extent, newly diagnosed TB infections tend to cluster in spring and summer; this is attributed in part to lower levels of vitamin D and indoor crowding during the colder seasons, combined with a lag between infection and diagnosis.
+To a certain extent, newly diagnosed TB infections tend to cluster in spring and summer; this is attributed in part to lower vitamin D levels and indoor crowding during the colder seasons, combined with a lag between infection and diagnosis.
 The strength of seasonality varies with latitude, with stronger patterns observed in regions farther from the equator.